Skip to main content

 Danielle Glorioso, LCSW Executive Director

-Danielle K. Glorioso is a Licensed Clinical Social Worker and has been a member of the UCSD Division of Geriatric Psychiatry since 2001.
-She currently serves as the Executive Director of the Center for Healthy Aging and the Stein Institute for Research on Aging.
-Ms. Glorioso provides leadership and direct oversight of Center operations including strategic planning, organizational development, community outreach, training, philanthropy, communications, and marketing.
-She is also a certified prolonged grief disorder therapist and is active in a number of community organizations.
+Danielle K. Glorioso is a Licensed Clinical Social Worker with extensive experience in aging, community health, and clinical research.
+Since joining UC San Diego in 2001, she has taken on a leadership role as the Executive Director of the Center for Healthy Aging and the Stein Institute for Research on Aging.
+In this capacity, Ms. Glorioso oversees a wide range of operations including strategic planning, organizational development, community outreach, training, philanthropy, communications, and marketing.